PrivacyTestDriver/phishphillet/docs/_posts/2023-04-14-bitcoin-phisher.md

 really badly put together ones.
 I mean the ones that are as obvious as someone running naked inside the post office with a "arrest me" cape.
-You really do not need to put too much effort to bypass those tools and their filters; as todays example will show you can be pretty lazy and effective.
+You really do not need to put too much effort to bypass those tools and their filters; as today's example will show you can be pretty lazy and effective.

 <img src="/images/2023/phishs16.png"
 class="align-center" alt="Phishing email claiming they recorded you doing